marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

   :option:`-Waligned-new`:samp:`=all` also warns about class member allocation functions.

+.. option:: -Wno-aligned-new

+  Default option value for :option:`-Waligned-new`.

-.. option:: -Wno-placement-new, -Wplacement-new=n, -Wplacement-new
+.. option:: -Wno-placement-new, -Wplacement-new=n

   Warn about placement new expressions with undefined behavior, such as constructing an object in a buffer that is smaller than the type of